A decompositional framework for process theories in spacetime: Theory-specific considerations

 A process $\mathtt{F}$ in such a process theory is called deterministic iff

 A deterministic dilation of a process $\mathtt{f}$ is a deterministic process $\mathtt{F}$ such that

 for some state $\rho$.

-\begin{restatable}{prop}{markovreduction} Let $\mathbf{Proc}$ be a process theory that is Markov and where every process has a deterministic dilation.
-Then, the relevant minimal representatives are (a subset of) those where all internal elements are minimal.
+\begin{restatable}{prop}{markovreduction} Let $\mathbf{Proc}$ be a process theory that is cd and where every process has a deterministic dilation.
+Then, the relevant minimal representatives are (a subset of) those where all internal elements are minimal elements of the minimal representative.
 All other minimal representatives are irrelevant and there are no quasi-relevant minimal representatives.

-If, moreover, the theory is deterministic, i.e., one in which every process is deterministic, then the the relevant minimal representatives are (a subset of) those without any internal elements.
+If, moreover, the theory is deterministic, i.e., one in which every process is deterministic, then the relevant minimal representatives are (a subset of) those without any internal elements.
 All other minimal representatives are irrelevant and there are no quasi-relevant minimal representatives. \end{restatable}